 My mouth stalled in a greeting for the wrong person.
 I was suddenly conscious of my messy hair and my slept-in pajama bottoms and the unmade bed behind me.

 “Good … ” I took a deep breath and gathered my composure.
 “I’m sorry, yes.
 Good morning, Evelyn.
 You— you surprised me.
 Being here.
 On my doorstep.
 I mean.”

-Evelyn nodded, as if my loss for words explained anything.
+Evelyn nodded, as if my loss for words explained everything.
 “Expecting Raine, were you?”

 I stepped aside and closed the door as Evelyn made her way across my tiny flat, her walking stick tapping on the floorboards.
-My face flushed as I felt Evelyn’s eyes rove across the detritus of my disorganised life.
-Stacked books, unwashed dishes piled the sink, the mound of laundry at the foot of my bed, class notes spread out across my desk.
+My face flushed as I felt her eyes rove across the detritus of my disorganised life.
+Stacked books all over the place, unwashed dishes piled up in the sink, the mound of laundry at the foot of my bed, notes from class spread out across my desk.

 Evelyn eased herself onto her good leg.
 “A little mess is nothing.
 Don’t bother yourself over it.”

 I flopped my arms in defeat.
 “But there is mess.
 There’s always mess.
-Even sane and sleeping I’m-” I swallowed back the rest.
-Forced a smile.
+Even sane and sleeping I’m—” I swallowed back the rest and forced a smile.
 She didn’t want to hear me whine.
 “Sit down, please.
 Take my desk chair.”

-She looked an awful lot better than the last time I saw her.
-She’d twisted her great mass of hair up into a ponytail, the rest of her wrapped in a huge dark grey woollen sweater and an ankle-length thick skirt, warm ugg boots on her feet.
-She looked warm and comfortable, her oak walking stick ready for a hike down a leafy country lane or across some picturesque village green, instead of sitting in a dirty Sharrowford bedsit with the likes of me.
+She looked an awful lot better than the last time I’d seen her.
+She’d twisted her great mass of hair up into a ponytail, the rest of her wrapped in a huge dark-grey woollen sweater and a thick ankle-length skirt, with cosy ugg boots on her feet.
+She looked warm and comfortable, her oaken walking stick ready for a hike down a leafy country lane or across some picturesque village green, instead of sitting in a dirty Sharrowford bedsit with the likes of me.

 Evelyn frowned and tutted.
 “Stop that.”